 Twine Finger: The twine finger delivers the twine to the bill hook.
 Twine fingers are driven by a cam on the knotter shaft and complete one extend and retract cycle each time a knot is tied.
-As the needle comes through the top of the chamber, the twine finger hooks the twine and holds it where the bill hook will wrap it up as the bill hook rotates.
+As the needle comes through the top of the chamber the twine finger hooks the twine and holds it where the bill hook will wrap it up as the bill hook rotates.

 Twine Tucker: The twine tucker is only used on double knotter style machines.
 When tying the second knot, the twine tucker "tucks" the twine below the twine finger so the twine finger can hook the twine and deliver it to the bill hook.
-The twine tucker is driven by a cam on the knotter drive sprocket and operates one complete cycle per bale.
+The twine tucker is driven by a cam on the KNOTTER ADJUSTMENTS knotter drive sprocket and operates one complete cycle per bale.

 Slack Puller: The slack pullers are only used on double knotter style machines.
 There are different style slack pullers for the top and bottom twines.
-Slack pullers are spring activated and operate continuously during baling operation.
+Slack pullers are tween twine disc plates and removes debris from the disc operation.
 The main function of the slack puller however, is to keep the twine tight as the needle leaves the knotter while tying the second knot.
 Without the slack pullers, the twine would lay loosely over the bill hook and would be difficult to wrap into a tight knot.

-Twine Tensioner: The twine tensioners produce drag on the twine between the twine storage area and the knotters.
-On double knotter machines, the tensioners must be tight enough to cause the twine to stretch the slack puller springs.
+the twine between the twine storage area and the knotters.
+On double knotter machines, the tensioners must surface of the knotter frame as the bill hook rotates.
+At the be tight enough to cause the twine to stretch the slack puller springs.